FDSN/SeedLink/docs/protocol.rst

 the letters "SL" followed by a six-digit hexadecimal packet sequence number.

-In extended data mode |4|, enabled by the ACCEPT command, each packet consists of 11-byte SeedLink header, followed by variable length data.
-The SeedLink header consists of the letters "SE" followed by data format code (1 byte) and binary, 64-bit, little-endian sequence number (8 bytes).
+In extended data mode |4|, enabled by the ACCEPT command, each packet consists of 16-byte SeedLink header, followed by variable length data.
+The SeedLink header consists of the letters "SE" followed by data format code (1 byte), reserved byte, binary, 32-bit, little-endian length of the following data (4 bytes), and binary, 64-bit, little-endian sequence number (8 bytes).
 This is illustrated by the table below.

 +-------------------------------------------+----------------------------------------------------------------------+
 | Standard format                           | Extended format                                                      |